-Where did the English Bullene family come from?
-What is the English Bullene family crest and coat of arms?
-When did the Bullene family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Bullene family history?The history of the Bullene family name begins after the Norman Conquest of 1066.
+The history of the Bullene family name begins after the Norman Conquest of 1066.
 They lived in Lincolnshire and various other areas throughout Britain.
 The name of this family, however, does not refer to these areas, but to the French Channel port of "Boulogne."

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Bullen, Bulen, Bullan, Bulloyne, Bouleyne, Bulleyn and many more.

-Another 233 words (17 lines of text) are included under the topic Early Bullene Notables in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) are included under the topic Early Bullene Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Bullene family moved to Ireland, but this topic is not covered in this excerpt.
-Another 149 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Bullene name or one of its variants: Silvester Bullen who settled in Virginia in 1624; John Bullen settled in Maryland in 1775.
 Richard Bullen arrived in New York State in 1752.